/

 Single-Tenant vs. Multi-Tenant CRM

-Multi-Tenant vs. Single Tenant CRMWhat’s the difference between single-tenant and multi-tenant CRM?
+What’s the difference between single-tenant and multi-tenant CRM?
 Why should this difference matter to you as a CRM buyer?

 The difference between these two CRM architectures is tightly tied to an ongoing debate over the definition of cloud computing.
-Some people are passionate about single-tenant CRM, while others think that anything but multi-tenant CRM is 1990’s computing.
+Some people are passionate about single-tenant CRM, while others think that anything but multi-tenant CRM is 1990s computing.

-Several years ago, during his presentations at customer and partner conferences, Marc Benioff, CEO of salesforce.com, told the salesforce.com faithful to “beware of the false cloud” — read: “beware Oracle’s false cloud”.
+Several years ago, during his presentations at customer and partner conferences, Marc Benioff, CEO of salesforce.com, told the salesforce.com faithful to “beware of the false cloud” — read: “beware Oracle’s false cloud.”

-The “false cloud” was a reference to the fact that provisioning, say an Oracle Exadata server, in a data center and then giving a customer access to that computing resource does not adhere to the true definition of cloud computing.
-The implication was that Oracle’s version of cloud computing, one form of which involved separate physical boxes for each customer, was not real cloud computing.
+The “false cloud” referred to the fact that provisioning, say an Oracle Exadata server in a data center and then giving a customer access to that computing resource does not adhere to the true definition of cloud computing.

 By association, any CRM solution that runs on its own physical or virtual server in a data center and calls itself Cloud CRM would also qualify as “the false cloud” by Benioff’s standards.